RGoebel79/url_selector/README.md

 Run: node index.js (or nodemod).
 App is set to localhost:3000.

-currently JSON will log to console but not to UI.
 No outgoing API implemented yet.